Is equity release safe?

 Your home is yours for life

-Applying for a lifetime mortgage requires you to be mortgage free (or be able to pay off any remaining mortgage from the loan secured against your home).
-When you apply, you can be confident that your home will remain your own and you won't be forced to move out.
-Our lifetime mortgage is repaid on death or when you go into long-term care, subject to our terms and conditions.
+When you apply for a lifetime mortgage you must be mortgage-free or, be able to pay off a small remaining mortgage from the loan secured against your home.
+This means you’ll still own your home and we won’t force you to move out at any time, as long as the property remains your main residence for life and the terms and conditions of your lifetime mortgage are maintained.
+Our lifetime mortgage is repaid when you die or if you go into long-term care, subject to our terms and conditions.

 No negative equity guarantee

-Our customers also get a guarantee of no negative equity.
-This is only used when the property’s sold and not enough money's left to pay off the loan.
+Because we’re an ERC member, our customers get a guarantee of no negative equity.
+This is only when the property’s sold and there’s not enough money left to pay off the loan.
+For example, if you sell your home for £200,000 but you owe £210,000 on your lifetime mortgage, then you’ll only have to pay back what you get for your home – in this case £200,000.

-It guarantees that neither you nor your estate will be responsible for paying back any more than your home can be sold for, providing that it's sold for the best price reasonably obtainable.
+This guarantees that neither you nor your estate will be responsible for paying back any more than your home can be sold for, providing it’s sold for the best reasonable price.

 The Financial Conduct Authority

-Equity release customers are protected by the FCA too.
-This means that if the lender goes out of business, the loan will continue.
-If a new lender then takes over your equity release loan, it will continue as normal.
+Equity release customers are protected by the FCA.
+This means that if a lender goes out of business, the loan will continue.
+If a new lender takes over the business and the equity release loan, it will continue as normal and no changes can be made to the terms of the loan.

-Customers who sign up for equity release are bound to the terms and conditions of their plan, but there are regulations in place to make sure these will be fair and reasonable.
+All customers who use equity release should be aware of the terms and conditions relating to their specific plan.
+But the FCA and other organisations make sure there are regulations in place to make sure these are fair and reasonable.

 In summary